 Digital Nomads Working Remotely

-Remote Working in Finland Verses Portugal
+Remote Work in Finland Compared to Portugal

 What you will need

-To work as a remote worker (digital nomad) what you need is a good mobile broadband connection, when I was in Finland both Telia and Elisa have mobile broadband running on 4G sims.
-In 2020 you could pay about €12 per month for a basic 1 Mb/s 4G connection.
-A 100 Mb/s 4G connection was about €20-24 per month.
+o work effectively as a remote worker or digital nomad, a reliable mobile broadband connection is essential.
+During my time in Finland, I found that both Telia and Elisa offer mobile broadband through 4G SIM cards.
+In 2020, you could get a basic 1 Mb/s 4G connection for around €12 per month.
+A faster 100 Mb/s 4G connection was available for about €20 to €24 per month.

-Telia now run 5G which is charged at 39.90 EUR per month (44.90 EUR/month after 12 months).
-It proposes speeds of 450 Mbps and unlimited data.
-In Portugal MEO is offering data cards for around €20, so the cost for mobile broadband is very similar.
+Telia now offers a 5G service priced at €39.90 per month, increasing to €44.90 per month after the first 12 months.
+This service provides speeds of up to 450 Mbps and includes unlimited data.
+Similarly, in Portugal, MEO is offering data cards for around €20, making the cost of mobile broadband quite comparable between the two providers.

-Accommodation in Finland was expensive, this in days before Airbnb, My first apartment in Helsinki cost €2000, I soon moved to a smaller apartment at €1400.
-I prefer apartments so that can connect to the internet and process my photographs, and also have cooking facilities.
+Accommodation in Finland was expensive, especially in the days before Airbnb.
+My first apartment in Helsinki cost €2,000, but I soon moved to a smaller apartment that cost €1,400.
+I prefer renting apartments because they allow me to connect to the internet and process my photographs, and they also come with cooking facilities.

 Old Town Helsinki in Winter